 Brexit, Nationalism and the Future of Europe

-H-Nationalism is pleased to publish here the second post of its 'Brexit, Nationalism and the Future of Europe' monthly series, which discusses the United Kingdom's decision to leave the European Union and its impact on nationalism and the future of Europe in a multidisciplinary perspective.
+H-Nationalism is pleased to publish here the fifth post in its 'Brexit, Nationalism and the Future of Europe' monthly series, which discusses the United Kingdom's decision to leave the European Union and its impact on nationalism and the future of Europe in a multidisciplinary perspective.
 Please feel welcome to add to the discussion by posting a reply.
-Today's contribution, by Professor Ben Wellings of Monash University, focuses on 'English Nationalism and Brexit'.

 Advisory Board Member, H-Nationalism

 Assistant Professor of History, UNM

 Many thanks for this post on what must remain the most complex and puzzling aspect of the Brexit controversy.